squid-cloud-samples/starter/README.md

-# Getting Started with Squid Cloud: A Simple Application Project
+# Getting started with Squid Cloud: A basic starter project

-This template provides a minimal setup for a [Squid Cloud](https://squid.cloud) powered application based on the [Vite](https://vitejs.dev/) counter sample application.
+This template provides a minimal setup for a [Squid Cloud](https://squid.cloud)-powered application based on the [Vite](https://vitejs.dev/) counter sample application.

 ## Prerequisites